hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/4-encoder-offset/2-axis-posi-restore.md

       ![](../../../_assets/tp630/axis-posi-restore4.png)

-   3) Set the program number to 101 and the step number to 2 for “Before S-axis motor replacement,”
+   3) Set the program number to 101 and the step number to 2 for "Before S-axis motor replacement,"
-      and set the program number to 101 and the step number to 3 for “After S-axis motor replacement,”
+      and set the program number to 101 and the step number to 3 for "After S-axis motor replacement,"
       then press the **[Execute]** button.

-      (※ If the program or step number for “After S-axis motor replacement” is set to 0, the encoder calibration value is calculated using the current S-axis position of the robot.)
+      (* If the program or step number for "After S-axis motor replacement" is set to 0, the encoder calibration value is calculated using the current S-axis position of the robot.)

       ![](../../../_assets/tp630/axis-posi-restore5.png)